There exists two main types of solar panel in Ireland; solar thermal and solar photovoltaic (PV).

 Solar Power Grants

-There exists a long established grant scheme through the SEAI.
+There exists a long established grant scheme through the SEAI available to homes built before 2011.

 For Solar PV, the grant amount is calculated based upon the output of the solar panels.
-An applicant can receive 700 euros per kW of capacity up to a maximum of 4kWp and a further 1000 euros towards the cost of a battery storage system.
+An applicant can receive 700 euros per kW of capacity up to a maximum of 4 kWp.
+However, in order to receive a grant for a system of 3-4 kWp, battery storage must be installed.
+This is because a 4 kWp system would often produce a surplus of electricity for your home which would be wasted if no battery storage is present.
+Therefore the total grant available for a 4 kWp system is 3800.

 For solar thermal a grant of up to 1200 euros is available.